 Over 15 million American adults have an alcohol use disorder, commonly referred to as alcoholism.
-Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City can help you overcome your disease and regain a healthy, active, and fulfilling life with individual and group psychotherapy sessions.
+Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City can help you overcome your disease and regain a healthy, active, and fulfilling life with individual and group psychotherapy sessions.
 If you’re ready to lead a healthy and sober life, call the practice or schedule an appointment online today.

 Alcoholism is a complex brain disease that causes you to compulsively seek out and use alcohol despite dangerous and destructive consequences.
 Alcoholism causes distorted thoughts, behaviors, and body function.

 Alcoholism causes symptoms and behaviors including: